-5.2.2 Borrowing onshore and offshore
+5.2.2 Borrowing Onshore and Offshore

-- a.
-Borrowing in foreign currency - Resident entities are free to borrow any amount of foreign currency from: - Licensed onshore banks; - Resident and non-resident companies within their corporate group; - Resident and non-resident direct shareholders; and - Other residents via the issuance of foreigncurrency-denominated debt securities. - Resident entities are free to borrow foreign currencies from non-resident financial institutions and nonresident entities outside their corporate group up to a prudential limit of RM100 million equivalent in aggregate on a corporate group basis. - b.
-Borrowing in RM
+a.
+Borrowing in foreign currency

+- Resident entities are free to borrow any amount of foreign currency from: - LOBs; - Resident and non-resident companies within their corporate group of entities; - · Resident and non-resident direct shareholders; and - Other residents via the issuance of foreigncurrency-denominated debt securities. - Resident entities are free to borrow foreign currencies from non-resident financial institutions and nonresident entities outside their corporate group up to a prudential limit of RM100 million equivalent in aggregate on a corporate group basis.

+b.
+Borrowing in Ringgit Malaysia (RM)
-Resident entities are free to obtain RM borrowing of:

-- Any amount from : - a.
-Non-resident entities within their corporate group and non-resident direct shareholders to finance activities in the real sector in Malaysia; or - b.
-Any non-resident via the issuance of redeemable preferences shares for use in Malaysia or corporate debt securities (excluding non-tradable corporate debt securities issued to non-related non-resident entities or non-resident financial institutions); or - Up to RM1 million in aggregate from any non-resident (excluding financial institutions) for use in Malaysia.
+- Resident entities are free to obtain RM borrowing of any amount from: - Non-resident entities within their corporate group and non-resident direct shareholders to finance activities in the real sector in Malaysia; or - Any non-residents via the issuance of redeemable preference shares for use in Malaysia or corporate debt securities5 (excluding non-tradable corporate debt securities issued to non-related non-resident entities or non-resident financial institutions); or - Up to RM1 million in aggregate from any nonresidents (excluding financial institutions) for use in Malaysia.

-5.2.3 Payment and receipt
+5.2.3 Payment and Receipt